andreabradpitto/SofAr-project/smartphone/readme.md

 ## How to install the package

 1. Unzip *org.ros.android.android_tutorial_camera_imu_1.0.apk* in order to install the *CameraImu* app in your smartphone.
-Warning: the app works best with Android 8.1+; earlier os version cause frequent freezes/crashes
+Warning: the app works best with Android 8.1 or older; earlier o.s. versions may cause frequent freezes/crashes

 2. Install the following libraries: *numpy*, *matplotlib*, *pandas* (you can use **pip list** in terminal, beforehand, to check if these are already installed):

    1. Type **python -m pip install numpy** in terminal to install numpy.
 Check [SciPy.org](https://scipy.org/install.html) for more information.
    2. Type **python -m pip install -U matplotlib** in terminal to install matplotlib.
 Head over to [matplotlib.org](https://matplotlib.org/3.3.0/users/installing.html) for further information.
    3. Type **sudo apt-get install python-pandas**.
-In case of errors, go [here](https://pandas.pydata.org/pandas-docs/version/0.13.1/install.html) for more information.
+In case of errors, you can take a look [here](https://pandas.pydata.org/pandas-docs/version/0.13.1/install.html) for more information.

 ## How to run the package

 1. Launch ROS by typing **roscore** in a terminal.

 2. Start the *CameraImu* app in your smartphone.
 Then you have to type the IP address of your computer into the app's *Master URI* textbox (i.e. http://YOUR_IP_ADDRESS:11311, as the default port is *11311*).
 In order to find your IP address, type **hostname -I** in terminal if you are using a Unix system, or type **ipconfig** in command prompt if using Windows.